NgoJunHaoJason/book-summaries/the_software_craftsman.md

 ### The right thing vs the thing right

-With a few exceptions, Aigle methodologies are better than waterfall and other heavyweight methodologies.
+With a few exceptions, Agile methodologies are better than waterfall and other heavyweight methodologies.
 They provide a short feedback loop, which helps ensure we are building the right thing.
 However, we cannot measure the quality of our applications through Agile practices.